drachenpapa/pexi/SUPPORT.md

 # Where should I ask my questions?

 > :information_source: This project has a [Code of Conduct](CODE_OF_CONDUCT.md).
-> By interacting with this repository or community, you agree to abide by its terms.
+> By interacting with this repository or community, you agree to follow the community guidelines and behave respectfully towards others.

 Hi! :wave:

-We’re excited that you’re using this tool and we’d love to help.
+We’re excited that you’re using PEXI and we’d love to help you make the most out of it.
 To help us help you, please read through the following guidelines.
-Please understand that people involved with this project often do so for fun, next to their day job;
-you are not entitled to free customer service.
+Please understand that people involved with this project often do so for fun, next to their day job; you are not entitled to free customer service.

 ## Asking Quality Questions